 I followed my own recipe of Nan khatai for making these.
 To make these, I used more or less the same recipe but used only 2 flours, namely Gram Flour (Besan) and Sorghum Flour (Jowar flour).
 Everything else remained the same.
 And yes, I used jaggery powder this time.

 I want to point one small point in this regard.
-Always, pass the jaggery powder through a sieve before using it or run it in the grinder for a few seconds.
-This is because there are tiny grits that spoil the texture of the cookies.
+Always, pass the jaggery powder through a sieve before using it or run it in the grinder for few seconds.
+This is because there are tiny grits which spoil the texture of the cookies.

 Jowar cookies method